A good news article should be clear, concise and effective. This ensures that your research, event or news reaches your target audience.

 - Use an appealing, sharp photo in landscape format (horizontal).
 The first photo is the most important, as it appears on overview pages and in newsletters.

-- No suitable photo?
-An article without an image is also an option.
-The Strategic Communication & Marketing (SCM) department may be able to assist in purchasing a stock photo.
+- If you can't find a suitable photo, you can always publish your article without an image.
+Alternatively, the Strategic Communication & Marketing (SCM) department may be able to help you purchase a stock photo.
 More information can be found on our [link to Images page].

 Links offer the reader more depth and context.